-(EGNs), and argues that it might be unwise for courts (or another third party, such as arbitrators) to apply the former when disputes are referred to them.
+11 Bernstein (1996) distinguishes "relation-preserving norms" (RPNs) and "end-game norms" (EGNs), and argues that it might be unwise for courts (or another third party, such as arbitrators) to apply the latter when disputes are referred to them.
 The argument can be best understood in the context of repeated games.
 The outcome resulting from the application of RPNs can be seen as a payoff for the parties' cooperative strategy.
 The outcome from the application of EGNs can be seen as the payoff of the parties' "trigger" strategy, in case other party does not cooperate.
 The party goes to the court when the other party does not cooperate and EGNs (trigger strategy) apply.
 This terminates the relationship with the party in question, but the possibility for this trigger strategy strengthens the stable relationship with other trade partners.
 On the other hand, if the courts apply RPNs to the dispute resolution, parties cannot introduce a "trigger strategy" into their games.

 Bernstein's argument has an important implication, which the courts should be very careful to examine: the nature of the game is to not destroy the whole of a structure that is efficient.
-For empirical studies into customs in industry, see, Bernstein (1992) and Bernstein (1999).

-12 See, for example, Nakazato (2005).
+For empirical studies into customs in industry, see, Bernstein (1992) and Bernstein (1999).12 See, for example, Nakazato (2005).